kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 An invisible click area.
 When the user clicks it, another window with another dashboard opens.
 The file name must be specified with DASH (without the postfix ".dash").
-The files are searched for in the dashboardpath.
+The files are searched for in the dashboard-path.

 Example: